Empirical entropy, minimax regret and minimax risk: Proofs of Theorems 2 -- 4 and 5

 for some absolute constant $C$.
 Thus,

 These inequalities together with (\ref{1}) and (\ref{2}) yield that for $0<\delta<1/2$, with probability at least $1-2\delta$,

-The value of $\epsilon$ minimizing the right hand side in (\ref{thm2:proof2}) is $\epsilon = n^{-1/(2+p)}$, which justifies the choice made in the theorem.
-Notably, the logarithmic factor arising from $r^*$ only appears together with the lower order terms and the summand $\gamma\sqrt{r^*}$ does not affect the rate.
-For $\epsilon = n^{-1/(2+p)}$ the right hand side of (\ref{thm2:proof2}) is bounded by $Cn^{-\frac{2}{2+p}}$ ignoring the terms with $\log(1/\delta)$ that disappear when passing from the bound in probability to that in expectation.
-Thus, the expected excess risk is bounded by $Cn^{-\frac{2}{2+p}}$, which proves (\ref{4}) for $p\in(0,2)$.
-Analogous argument yields (\ref{4}) for $p=2$.
-Then, the only difference is that the bounds on the Rademacher complexity and on $r^*$ involve an extra logarithmic factor, which does not affect the final rate as it goes with lower order terms. \end{proof}
+The value of $\varepsilon$ minimizing the right-hand side in (\ref {thm2proof2}) is $\varepsilon= n^{-1/(2+p)}$, which justifies the choice made in the theorem.
+Notably, the logarithmic factor arising from $r^*$ only appears together with the lower order terms and the summand $\gamma\sqrt {r^*}$ does not affect the rate.
+For $\varepsilon= n^{-1/(2+p)}$ the right-hand side of (\ref {thm2proof2}) is bounded by $Cn^{-2/(2+p)}$ ignoring the terms with $\log(1/\delta)$ that disappear when passing from the bound in probability to that in expectation.
+Thus, the expected excess risk is bounded by $Cn^{-2/(2+p)}$, which proves (\ref{4}) for $p\in(0,2)$.